cs106l/cs106l-assignments/assignment4/README.md

     >            | /* Some other steps */
     >            | std::ranges::to<std::string>();
     > ```
-    > You might be tempted to do something similar here with `std::ranges::to<std::set<Mispelling>>()`.
+    > You might be tempted to do something similar here with `std::ranges::to<std::set<Misspelling>>()`.
 This is a good idea!
 But the `std::ranges::to` method was only recently introduced in C++23.
 Depending on the version of compiler you are using, this code may compile or it may not!
-To be safe, and to make sure that your code compiles when we run it through the autograder on our end, please use the `std::set<Mispelling>` constructor with iterators. **In general, please only use C++ features up through C++20 for this assignment.**
+To be safe, and to make sure that your code compiles when we run it through the autograder on our end, please use the `std::set<Misspelling>` constructor with iterators. **In general, please only use C++ features up through C++20 for this assignment.**

 If you have implemented everything correctly up to this point, you should have a fully functioning spellchecker!
 To test it out, try re-compiling and running: